Boxed wholesale vs Costco prices. Have you ever wondered if Boxed is cheaper than Costco, or vice versa?

 Final Thoughts on Boxed Wholesale vs Costco

-The whole reason for my being The Confident Spender and writing this blog is to help you get the most value for your time and money.
+The whole reason for writing the Real Sophisticated Consumer blog is to help you get the most value for your time and money.
 Sometimes that doesn’t mean simply going for the lowest price.
 However, if you can pay less for good quality products that will last a long time–and don’t take a lot of your time to acquire–then I’m all for it.

 On the non-perishable front, with Boxed wholesale vs Costco, well, it’s a toss up.
 If you’re using your Costco membership just for paper products or other items of a similar value–and you’re going online to shop anyway–then shopping through Boxed might make sense.
-But if Costco is a quick five or 10 minute drive away and you enjoy going, why give up a good thing?
+But if you’re going to Costco anyway, why bother ordering from Boxed, you know?

 Time really is money

-Finally, time is money.
+Time really is money.
 Shopping online is convenient.
-If that’s how you’re already doing your grocery shopping–maybe using Amazon Fresh through your Amazon Prime membership or utilizing Peapod grocery delivery service–you might want to give Boxed a try.
-See how it stacks up with what you’re used to doing for your shopping.
+If that’s how you’re already doing your grocery shopping–maybe using Amazon Fresh through your Amazon Prime membership–you might want to give Costco with Instacart a try.